CamoOS/CamoOS/README.md

  - A privacy-first ISO, such as AME.
 CamoOS is designed for security as well.
 ## 🟪 What's not supported in CamoOS?

-Almost everything that O&O ShutUp's not recommended level blocks, which can easily be restored as needed.
+Almost everything that O&O ShutUp's not recommended level blocks/removes, which can easily be restored as needed.

 ## 🟦 How do I compile CamoOS?